 Using please suggests that children have some choice and therefore because you have respected that choice they are more likely to comply.
 The more choices we give children the less likely they are to engage in power struggles.
 This is especially true for teenagers who are far more sensitive to being bossed around and thus more likely to be noncompliant when they feel their parents are power tripping.
 Besides, using please is really just good manners.
 And please don’t forget the thank you and your welcome as well!

-Online Parenting Tips #6: Proximity.
+Parenting Tip #6: Proximity.

 Get close to your child if you want them to pay attention to your directions.
 Sometimes it seems easier to call out a command of some sort to our kids but this often yields poor results.
 Imagine your boss yelling at you from across the room telling you to do a task.
 Now imagine your boss calmly approaching you and asking you to perform the same task.
 You might perform the task in both instances, but I am guessing you would be more willing and committed to performing the task in the second instance.
 The closer you are to your children the more you are able to use the calm assertive tone and body language needed to genuinely influence them.